 - To have weapons seized and removed.

-The Queen’s Bench Judge decides how long the Protection Order will continue – up to one year.
-It can be extended for a longer time period, if you apply to the Court near the time that it will expire.
-This Protection Order will also not affect any rights to title or ownership held by the parties involved, either jointly or alone.
+The Queen’s Bench Judge decides how long the QBPO will last.
+It may be up to one year but can be extended for a longer time period, given that you apply to the Court before the QBPO expires.
+This Protection Order will also not affect or determine any rights to title or ownership held by the parties either jointly or separately.
+This will be decided in a separate property division action in which you should consult a lawyer for.

 Exclusive Possession Orders

-Keep in mind that an Exclusive Possession Order is a temporary Order, intended to set out who can use the home or the property until the two of you reach an agreement on how your property will be divided.
-It does not give you ownership of the home or the property.
+An Exclusive Possession Order is a temporary Order, intended to set out who can use the home or the property until the two of you reach an agreement on how your property will be divided.
+It does not give you ownership rights in the home or the property.
+Here, the Court determines who temporarily uses the property based on convenience or the children’s best interests until you file for a separate property division action.

-If you decide to leave and have nowhere to go, there are emergency shelters for women in several Alberta towns and cities.
-They provide a place for both you and your children and help you to use community resources available to you.
+If you decide to leave as a result of family violence and have nowhere to go, there are emergency shelters in Alberta towns and cities.
+They provide shelter and protection for both you and your children and help you to access community resources to take legal actions against the abuser.
 Contact your nearest Social Services and Community Health office for the telephone number of the shelter nearest you.
-You may prefer to stay with friends or family or go to the YWCA if there is one is your area.
+You may also prefer to stay with friends or family.

-You may call Calgary Legal Guidance Restraining Order Program at 403-716-6478 or Edmonton Protection and Restraining Order Project at 780-423-8920 for assistance.
+You may call Calgary Legal Guidance Restraining Order Program at 403-716-6484 or Edmonton Protection and Restraining Order Project at 780-423-8920 for more assistance.
 If you live outside these areas, contact your local police, RCMP detachment or victim’s services unit for information on other services in your community.
-You may also contact Lawyer Referral Service or if you have a limited income The Legal Aid Society of Alberta may help.
+You may also contact Lawyer Referral Service.
+If you have limited income, The Legal Aid Society of Alberta may provide you with guidance.
+You may contact Legal Aid at 1-800-845-3425.